 - Accuracy reporting such as Forecast Accuracy, Forecast Value Add

-- What-if planning – What’s the sensitivity of the forecast to a change in a certain variable?
+- What-if planning – What’s the sensitivity of the forecast to a change in a particular variable?

-- Scenario planning – How will changes in business drivers impact input variables, which in turn will impact the output forecast?
+- Scenario planning – How will changes in business drivers impact input variables, affecting the output forecast?

 If I missed something, please let me know in the comments.

 At o9, we used these requirements to architect our decision management platform, mPower.
-The result is that large-scale enterprises looking to adopt a more rapid budgeting process can now do so a frequency aligned with the pace of this world, all without increasing the burden on the workforce.
+The result is that large-scale enterprises looking to adopt a more rapid budgeting process can now do so at a frequency aligned with this world’s pace, all without increasing the burden on the workforce.

 Lastly, for you finance folks, if “mark to market” is your rallying cry, we hear you.
 Come with us, and we’ll take you on a journey that moves your company toward an ideal, reality-based budget.